19sblanco/word_search/readme.md

 Output: the occurrences found in the text file where the boolean expression is satisfied within a user specified range of words.

+## To use
+in the file Boolean_Search/booleanEvaluator.py, at the bottom edit these variables.

+file = ""
+expression = ""
+userDefinedLength = 150

+## Example use
-Example: If the text file was the Book of Mormon and the Boolean expression was "Nephi and jesus" and the range was set to 150, My program would find every instance of where Nephi was within 150 characters of teh word Lehi.
+If the text file was the Book of Mormon and the Boolean expression was "Nephi and jesus" and the range was set to 150, My program would find every instance of where Nephi was within 150 characters of teh word Lehi.
 Here is the output.

 words:  ['jesus', 'nephi']